limekadabre/Jenkins_assignment/README.md

 # Jenkins_assignment

-hi this is me trying jenlins.
+hi this is me trying jenkins.
 I have also added webhook to implement build triggers.